-Consolidated Statements of Cash Flows Years Ended December 31, 2002 and 2003

-Nine Month Periods Ended September 30, 2003 (unaudited) and 2004 (unaudited)
+ZettaWorks, LLC Notes to Consolidated Financial Statements December 31, 2002 and 2003 September 30, 2003 (unaudited) and 2004 (unaudited)

 Note 1: Nature of Operations and Summary of Significant Accounting Policies

 Nature of Operations

 ZettaWorks LLC ("ZettaWorks"), provides information systems consulting services and staffing for customers located in the United States and Australia.
 ZettaWorks is a subsidiary of AB Holdings, LLC.
 AB Holdings, LLC, owns 100 percent of the voting interest and 52 percent of equity.
 ZettaWorks is a Texas limited liability company.
 The term of ZettaWorks is the earlier of dissolution by the members or May 2030.